Martinuuu/Martinuuu/README.md

 Thank you for visiting my profile and I hope you find my projects interesting and informative.

-... and of course this damm text is written by ChatGPT, like im writing this all by myself.
+... and of course this damn text is written by ChatGPT, like im writing this all by myself.